graalvm/taming-build-time-initialization/README.md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 ### Initializing run-time classes at build time as a consequence of build-time initialization.

-Parsing the configuration during build time comes with a major caveat: in the `config-initialization` example, the library used to parse the data, `jackson`, must not be referenced by any code at runtime.
+Parsing the configuration during build time comes with a major caveat: in the [config-initialization](why-build-time-initialization/config-initialization) example, the library used to parse the data, `jackson`, must not be referenced by any code at runtime.
 Doing so will result in class initialization configuration errors (classes from `jackson` that were supposed to be initialized at runtime got initialized at buildtime).
 Another consequence is that the image would have to be rebuilt if the underlying data changes.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 ### Image Bloating by Using Inadequate Data Structures

-(gradinac) load a concurrent hash map and initialize at build time with a contents of an array of Strings as keys and Integers as values.
+In the [config-initialization](why-build-time-initialization/config-initialization) example, the size of the image without parsing the data file is 30 MB.
+Note that the size is a bit larger as we've included the file in the final image as a resource for practical reasons.
+The config file itself is 15 MB.
+By parsing the config file at build time and baking it into the image heap we get a 58 MB executable.
+This translates to a (58 - 30 - 15) MB = 13 MB overhead due to the used data structures that end up in the image heap - that is almost twice the size of the original data file!

 ## Build-Time Class Initialization Without Regret
 ### Inspecting the Results of Build-Time Initialization
   (vjovanov) -H:+PrintClassInitialization
 ### Rewrite the Code so Native Image can Prove Critical Classes
  (vojin) math example from the beginning.

 ### Hand-Pick Classes Important for Build-Time Initialization

 (vojin) text and explanation based on PlatformDependent0.
 (vojin) is in image code example
 (algradinac) example with Logger and how to rewrite.
 All of the system properties we expose.
 After the change, the code should have equivalent semantics as the original and

 ## Debugging Class Initialization